jambolo/git-helpers/README.md

 Sets up a node.js NPM project named _project_ in a subfolder named _project_ and commits it to a new git repo.

+### node-init-typescript

+Sets up a TypeScript node.js project with NPM in the current directory and commits it to a new git repo.
+Includes TypeScript, tsx, vitest, and VS Code debug configuration.

 ### pnpm-init-default \<project\>

 Sets up a node.js PNPM project named _project_ in a subfolder named _project_ and commits it to a new git repo.
+Includes a GitHub CI workflow.

+### pnpm-init-typescript

+Sets up a TypeScript node.js project with PNPM in the current directory and commits it to a new git repo.
+Includes TypeScript, tsx, vitest, VS Code debug configuration, and a GitHub CI workflow.

 ### rust-init-default \<project\>